rki-mf1/GARI/README.md

 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 ## Thresholds and QC filters:
-GARI outputs a variety of assembly and assembly quality statistics that can be found in the final GARI report.
-A subset of these values is used to "classify" each generated assembly into the categories: "PASSED", "FLAGGED" and "FAILED".
+GARI outputs a variety of assembly and assembly quality statistics that can be found in the final GARI QC report.
+A subset of these values is used to "classify" each generated assembly into the categories: "PASSED", "FLAGGED" and "FAILED". \

+Here is an overview of parameters and thresholds used for the assessment:

 | parameter | only species specific | default threshold | description |
 |---|---|---|---|